 If you were a model employee for years with many positive and glowing performance reviews under your belt, then suddenly started getting negative ones then this is a sure sign.
 Usually, this happens when you speak up about something you don’t like and that makes the boss angry.

 It could be anything that sets them off.
 If you complain about unfair treatment of yourself or your coworkers then this could be enough to rock the boat in their eyes.
 Or, you may be experiencing discrimination and then you bring it up to the HR department.
 There are a number of things that you could speak up about and then find yourself getting these sudden negative performance reviews.
+If you do encounter this situation then learn more here about hiring an attorney and building a case against your employer.

 2 – Denied promotions